awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 }
 ```

 If you require fine\-grained access control over the `SecureString` parameters in your account, you should use a customer managed CMK to protect and restrict access to these parameters\.
-We also recommend using AWS CloudTrail to monitor `SecureString` parameter activities\.
+We also recommend using AWS CloudTrail \(CloudTrail\) to monitor `SecureString` parameter activities\.

 For more information, see the following topics:
 + [Policy Evaluation Logic](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_evaluation-logic.html) in the *IAM User Guide*